Strengthening Our Communities

 The Community Ties Giving Program

-Union Pacific understands each community has its unique challenges and opportunities.
+Fully implemented in 2018, funding allocated by the Community Ties Giving Program ranges from $2,500-$25,000 for organizations receiving local grants to $3 million for multi-year key partnerships.
+We understand each community has its unique challenges and opportunities.
 The programs we support align with one or more of our social impact goals related to safety, workforce development and community spaces.
-Together, our work in these areas builds safe, prosperous and vibrant communities – places people want to be.
+Together, our work in these areas builds safe, prosperous and vibrant communities – places people want to live and work.

 Communities thrive when residents feel safe.
-Union Pacific is committed to helping communities prevent and prepare for accidents and emergencies, helping everyone go home safely at the end of each day.
+Union Pacific is committed to helping communities prevent and prepare for accidents and emergencies, ensuring everyone gets home safely at the end of each day.
 This reflects our commitment to employee safety and the communities through which our railroad passes.
 We prioritize funding for programs that achieve the following objectives: